-Spoiler Warning for this week’s episode of “American Horror Story: Hotel”
+Spoiler Warning for this week’s SEASON FINALE of “American Horror Story: Hotel”

 Vampires, ghosts, serial-killers and demons are just some of the insane and disturbing residents of this season of “American Horror Story.”
 After several uneven episodes, the season finally began to pick up near the end.
 The finale had many things going for it; unfortunately the end result was more or less unsatisfying.
 Rather than providing closure to the main characters, only a few receive proper conclusions.